Cornel West Speaker Biography

 Renowed Public Intellectual, Professor, and Groundbreaking Author of Race Matters and Democracy Matters

-Cornel West is a prominent and provocative democratic intellectual.
-Professor West is now at Union Theological Seminary, in New York City, where he has previously taught.
-He will hold the Dietrich Bonhoeffer Chair.
-Previously he was Professor of the Practice of Public Philosophy at Harvard University and holds the title of Professor Emeritus at Princeton University.
-He has also taught at Yale and the University of Paris.
-Cornel West graduated Magna Cum Laude from Harvard in three years and obtained his M.A. and Ph.D. in Philosophy at Princeton.
+Cornel West stands as a prominent and provocative intellectual.
+Currently, Professor West holds the distinguished Dietrich Bonhoeffer Chair at Union Theological Seminary in New York City, an institution where he has previously lent his expertise.
+Before this appointment, he served as Professor of the Practice of Public Philosophy at Harvard University and holds the esteemed title of Professor Emeritus at Princeton University.
+Furthermore, his academic journey includes teaching positions at Yale and the University of Paris.
+Demonstrating his exceptional intellect, Cornel West graduated Magna Cum Laude from Harvard in a remarkable three years and subsequently earned his M.A. and Ph.D. in Philosophy from Princeton.
+As a powerful advocate and social justice speaker, West consistently challenges conventional thought and inspires critical engagement with pressing societal issues.

-He has written 20 books and has edited 13.
-Though he is best known for his classics Race Matters and Democracy Matters, and his memoir, Brother West: Living and Loving Out Loud.
-His latest books are Black Prophetic Fire, which offers a fresh perspective on six revolutionary African American leaders (Frederick Douglass, W. E. B. Du Bois, Martin Luther King Jr., Ella Baker, Malcolm X, and Ida B. Wells) and The Radical King, a collection of MLK’s writings curated and introduced by Prof. West to reclaim Dr. King’s prophetic and radical vision as both a civil rights leader and—more broadly—as a human right activist.
+He is a prolific author, having penned 20 books and edited 13 others.
+While widely recognized for his seminal works Race Matters and Democracy Matters, as well as his poignant memoir, Brother West: Living and Loving Out Loud, his recent contributions include Black Prophetic Fire.
+This insightful work offers a fresh perspective on six pivotal African American leaders, namely Frederick Douglass, W. E. B. Du Bois, Martin Luther King Jr., Ella Baker, Malcolm X, and Ida B. Wells.
+Additionally, The Radical King is a curated collection of Dr. King’s writings, introduced by Professor West, aiming to reclaim King’s prophetic and radical vision as both a civil rights leader and a broader human rights activist.
+These literary contributions solidify his standing as a significant scholar and advocate for social justice.

-He made his film debut in The Matrix – and was the commentator (with Ken Wilbur) on the official trilogy released in 2004.
-He also has appeared in over 25 documentaries and films including Examined Life, Call & Response, Sidewalk and Stand.
+He made his debut in the influential film The Matrix and served as a commentator alongside Ken Wilbur on the official trilogy released in 2004.
+Furthermore, his insightful perspectives have been featured in over 25 documentaries and films, including Examined Life, Call & Response, Sidewalk, and Stand.
+These diverse media appearances demonstrate his ability to connect with a wide audience and engage in meaningful conversations about societal challenges.

-Last, he has made three spoken word albums including Never Forget, collaborating with Prince, Jill Scott, Andre 3000, Talib Kweli, KRS-One and the late Gerald Levert.
-His spoken word interludes were featured on Terence Blanchard’s Choices (which won the Grand Prix in France for the best Jazz Album of the year of 2009), The Cornel West Theory’s Second Rome, Raheem DeVaughn’s Grammy-nominated Love & War: Masterpeace, and most recently on Bootsy Collins’ The Funk Capital of the World.
+Demonstrating his multifaceted talents, Cornel West has also released three spoken word albums, including Never Forget, a collaborative project featuring renowned artists such as Prince, Jill Scott, Andre 3000, Talib Kweli, KRS-One, and the late Gerald Levert.
+Additionally, his spoken word interludes were featured on Terence Blanchard’s Grammy-winning album Choices, The Cornel West Theory’s Second Rome, Raheem DeVaughn’s Grammy-nominated Love & War: Masterpeace, and most recently on Bootsy Collins’ The Funk Capital of the World.
+These artistic endeavors further amplify his voice and message of social justice through creative expression.

-He has recently been deeply involved in the Black Lives Matter protests and was among those arrested in Ferguson in 2015.
-Keynote speaker Cornel West has a passion to communicate in writings and orations, through music and film, and in solidarity with groups and faith communities committed to justice in order to keep alive the legacy of Martin Luther King Jr.—a legacy of telling the truth and bearing witness to love and justice.
+Deeply committed to grassroots activism, he has been actively involved in the Black Lives Matter protests and was among those arrested in Ferguson in 2015.
+As a passionate social justice speaker, Cornel West utilizes his writings, orations, music, and film appearances to communicate his powerful message.
+Furthermore, he stands in solidarity with various groups and faith communities dedicated to the pursuit of justice, striving to keep alive the transformative legacy of Martin Luther King Jr.—a legacy centered on truth-telling and bearing witness to love and justice.

 The Profound Desire For Justice